-Have you ever been stuck for new breakfast ideas for your child?
+Have you ever been stuck for new toddler breakfast ideas?
 At a loss for new ideas?
 Easy breakfast food ideas that are quick, healthy and yummy?

 You’re not alone.
 Many parents struggle with early morning ideas!

 In this article, I’ve got 27 breakfast ideas for toddlers that will keep food variety front and center, and flavor and nutrition a high priority.

 While this article is targeted towards breakfast ideas for toddlers, you can use these ideas and expand upon them.
 Also, these breakfast food ideas for older kids and teens will be useful to add to the mix.

 Why is Breakfast for Toddlers Important?